CS 480: Computers and Society

 organization, assisting them with their computer-related and IT

-problems.
+needs.
 Potential tasks will depend on your skills and the

 partner's needs, but may include working with users, providing